1. THE POLICY

 - Risk assessments to identify hazards in our activities

-- Workplace inspections and safety audits to identify problem area
+- Workplace inspections and safety audits to identify problem areas

 - Accident reporting procedures and procedures for the investigation of accidents